 Rivard said it was an uphill battle to convince the auto makers electronics was the coming thing.
 What argument didn't accomplish, federal legislation did.
 Like it or not, the auto makers were forced to adopt computerized engine controls to meet fuel economy and emissions standards.
 But 25 years ago, nobody ever dreamed how far electronics would go.
-Today, up to 25 percent of a vehicle's price was electronic content.
+In the early 200o's, up to 25 percent of a vehicle's price was electronic content.
 Today in 2022, it has grown to a whopping 40 percent!

 In 1974, Rivard put together a list of "proposed" electronic systems that could be integrated into future vehicles.
 The list included many things we now take for granted: electronic cruise control, digital instrumentation, closed loop emission controls, antilock brakes, crash sensors and air bags, automatic door locks, electronic ignition and transmission controls.
 Many of the items that were proposed in 1974 didn't appear for almost a decade, and some have never been adopted (like an alcohol detection system that prevents drunk drivers from starting the engine).
 Other electronic options that are common today were totally unanticipated in 1974, things like traction control, vehicle stability control, electronic all-wheel drive, electronic valve timing, active suspensions, four-wheel steering, heads up displays, voice recognition, cellular telephones, backup warning radar systems, adaptive cruise controls, brake-by-wire, throttle-by-wire, night vision enhancement and hybrid electric vehicles.